Bayesian Comparisons Between Representations: Appendix: Experiment details

-To compare to other metrics and analyze the stability of metrics we ran 100 repetitions each with a random image sample from the 1000 precomputed images.
-We varied the number of images used using 25, 50 or 100 images.
-Figure \ref{fig:compare} shows the average results for the 100 images case and Table \ref{tab:var} summarizes the standard deviations we observed across the 100 repetitions.
-This analysis took the most computation of all experiments for this paper at 67 minutes of computation time on the MacBook pro M2Max laptop.
+To compare to other metrics and analyze the stability of metrics 100 repetited analyses were run, each with a random image sample from the 1000 precomputed images.
+I varied the number of images using 25, 50 or 100 images.
+Figure \ref{fig:compare} shows the average results for the 100 images case and Table \ref{tab:var} summarizes the standard deviations observed across the 100 repetitions.
+This analysis took the most computation of all experiments for this paper at 67 minutes of computation time on a MacBook pro M2Max laptop.

-To enable direct comparisons, we implemented all measures of dissimilarity as functions of the inner product matrix $XX^T$ and transform them such that large values correspond to very different representations as follows:
+To enable direct comparisons, all measures of dissimilarity were implemented as functions of the inner product matrix $XX^T$ and transform them such that large values correspond to very different representations as follows:

 \paragraph{Jensen Shannon Divergence} was computed as described in the main text.
-For comparisons, we applied a square root to all values to get values that actually are a metric.
+For comparisons, a square root was applied to all values to yield a metric.

 \paragraph{Total Variation Distance} was computed as described in the main text and not transformed in any way.